As you read this, someone, somewhere, is dreaming of dating a coworker.

 One party may allege that aspects of the relationship were non-consensual; one party could maintain the other did damage to their career—or a lawsuit might even come from a third party levying allegations of a boss giving preferential treatment to a subordinate they were dating.

-However, the threat of a hypothetical future lawsuit isn’t what most people are considering when they debate entering into a relationship with a coworker.
+However, the threat of a hypothetical future lawsuit isn’t what most people are considering when they debate entering a relationship with a coworker.
 More likely, they’re thinking about courting, not going to court.

 And again, it can be done, where permitted—provided you learn how to do it right.